How it Started

 The Genesis.

 Reaching out to a local councilor, Shaun was pointed in the direction of Jess Styan, environmental educator at the Annangrove Community Environment Centre.
-Jess and Shaun have worked closely to engage the public and help raise awareness of local flora and fauna, as well as bringing the wildlife rehabilitation, environmental volunteer community, together across multiple organizations and disciplines.
+Jess and Shaun have worked closely to engage the public and help raise awareness of local flora and fauna, as well as bringing the wildlife rehabilitation community, public and the scientific community together across multiple organizations and disciplines.

 The Reach.